 Manning, J., 2016.
 Identity, relationships, and culture: A constitutive model of coming out.
 Kendall Hunt.

 Puckett, J.A., Feinstein, B.A., Newcomb, M.E. and Mustanski, B., 2018.
 Trajectories of internalized heterosexism among young men who have sex with men.
-Journal of youth and adolescence, 47(4), pp.872-889.
+Journal of Youth and Adolescence, 47(4), pp.872-889.

 Ryff, C.D., 2014.
 Self-realization and meaning-making in the face of adversity: A eudaimonic approach to human resilience.
 Journal of Psychology in Africa, 24(1), pp.1-12.